Nextiva / Blog / Customer Experience

 3. Conduct situational interviews

-To accurately assess candidates’ performance in real-world situations, incorporate role-playing scenarios into your interview process.
-Assess the candidates’ problem-solving skills, communication styles, and behavior under pressure.
+To assess candidates’ performance in the real world, incorporate practical role-playing scenarios into your interview process.
+Consider the candidates’ problem-solving skills, communication styles, and behavior under pressure.

 4. Promote internal growth

 Cultivating talent in your organization helps you staff your contact center effectively.
-Providing opportunities for career advancement transforms entry-level agents into skilled supervisors, QA analysts, or professionals with other specialized roles.
+Providing opportunities for career advancement enables entry-level agents to transition into skilled supervisors, QA analysts, or professionals in other specialized roles.

 You benefit from reduced hiring costs, increased employee retention, and enhanced morale and employee engagement.
 Promoting from within ensures that your higher-level staff members really understand your contact center’s operations, culture, and customer base.

-To spur internal growth, you should establish clear career paths, offer mentorship programs, provide training and development opportunities, and create a culture that recognizes and rewards employee contributions.
+To spur internal growth, establish clear career paths, offer mentorship programs, provide training and development opportunities, and foster a culture that recognizes and rewards employee contributions.
 Your employees will benefit, and you’ll strengthen your contact center as a whole.

 Nextiva’s Contact Center Leads to Better Contact Center Staffing